-Evelyn Rydz (MFA05) was born in 1979 in Houston and raised in Miami.
+Evelyn Rydz (MFA’ 05) was born and raised in Miami in 1979.
 Rydz currently lives and works in Boston.
 She graduated from the School of the Museum of Fine Arts, Boston and Tufts University with an MFA in 2005.

 Special thanks to Stewart Clements for his photo expertise and technical support.
 Special thanks to Joan M. Henricks, J69, and Alan S. Henricks.